• Home

 It’s that time of year where I get around to reading a fantasy romance.

-I’m sort of enamored by historical fantasy because I like the comedy of manners and world-building associated with historicals, but I prefer romances that are ploty and action-packed–paranormal historical/steampunks seem to hit that sweet spot.
+I’m sort of enamored by historical fantasy because while I like the comedy of manners and world-building associated with historicals, I prefer romances that are ploty and action-packed–paranormal historical/steampunks seem to hit that sweet spot.

 This cover . . . is terrible.
 Like it’s an okay cover but it has nothing to do with the book, the book is only vaguely steampunk related and NOTHING ABOUT THIS COVER SAYS PARANORMAL HISTORICAL VAMPIRES.
 The audiobook cover is more apropos because there is a lot of focus on how stylish Honoria’s clothe are and on this cover she at least has a fun hat.